Spices and Condiment Recipes

 Prepare the foraged garlic mustard by stripping the leaves off of the stems.
 Set aside the largest bottom leaves for dolmas or to toss into your compost bin.
 Toss the young, tasty leaves and flowers into a bowl.
 Not sure of how big is too big?
 Give the leaf a taste!
 If there’s not a garlic-ish, mustard-ish flavor, it’s too big.

-I didn’t have any good parmesan on hand when I made this batch, so this one is technically vegan and vegetarian.
-However, it is easy to add a bit of cheese if you do include dairy in your diet.
+I didn’t have any good parmesan on hand when I made this batch, so this recipe is vegan and vegetarian-friendly.
+However, feel free to add a bit of cheese if you do include dairy in your diet.

-You can store your pesto in the fridge if you plan to use it within a week!
-Otherwise, try freezing the pesto into ice cubes for later use.
-Just thaw as needed for pasta, dressings, marinades, or more.
+You can store your pesto in the fridge if you plan to use it within a day or two.
+For long term storage, freeze the pesto into ice cubes!
+Just thaw one as needed for pasta, dressings, marinades, or more.

 I’m about to go make a big batch of garlic pesto egg salad for sandwiches over the next few days.
 Yum!